erikhyrkas/snakes/training_data/llama-wiki-2.md

 * **Tourism**: The city attracts many visitors each year, contributing to its economy.
 * **Technology**: Vancouver has a growing tech industry, with companies in software development and e-commerce.
 * **Shipping**: The city's port is an important hub for shipping goods.

-**References**

-This article was written using information from reliable sources.
-If you need more details, please refer to these sources:

-* City of Vancouver official website
-* Wikipedia articles on Vancouver and British Columbia

-Note: This article is intended for general knowledge purposes only.
-For specific or detailed information, please consult the references provided.
 <end>

 Write a wiki article about Cat.<start>**Cat**